 - A focussed Literacy Session every day incorporating key teaching approaches such as shared and guided reading and VCOP (writing program)

-- Additional assistance to complement and support the classroom program with Reading Recovery as the recommended intervention program for Year One and structured small group Literacy Support from Prep to Grade three.
+- Additional assistance to complement and support the classroom program with structured small group Literacy Support from Prep to Grade three.

 - Differentiated teaching and learning that caters to all levels of development in both Reading and Writing.